learning-zone/css-basics/README.md

   <p>Paragraph example.</p>
 </div>
 ```
-**Attribute Selector**: The attribute selector targets elements based on the presence and/or value of HTML attributes, and is declared using square brackets
+**ix) Attribute Selector**: The attribute selector targets elements based on the presence and/or value of HTML attributes, and is declared using square brackets
 ```css
 input[type="text"] {
    background-color: #444;